 DPDP Security and Data Protection

-The DPDP Act requires comprehensive security measures to protect personal data against unauthorized access, use, disclosure, or destruction while supporting India's digital security objectives.
+The DPDP Act requires comprehensive security measures to protect personal data against unauthorized access, use, disclosure, or destruction, including safeguards for sensitive data, while supporting India’s digital security objectives and helping avoid costly penalties from security failures and non compliance.

 Data Security Safeguards: